 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly identifies its niche (Azure AI Document Translation SDK for batch document translation) and provides explicit trigger guidance with file format keywords.
-It could be slightly improved by listing more specific actions beyond just 'translating' to better convey the full range of SDK capabilities.
+This is a solid skill description that clearly identifies its niche (Azure AI Document Translation SDK for batch document translation) and provides explicit trigger guidance with file format keywords.
+Its main weakness is that it could be more specific about the concrete actions/operations it supports beyond just 'translation', such as status monitoring, glossary management, or supported source/target languages.

 Suggestions

-Add more specific concrete actions such as 'monitor translation jobs, manage glossaries, check translation status' to improve specificity beyond the single action of translating.
+Add more specific concrete actions beyond 'batch translation', such as 'monitor translation jobs, manage glossaries, check supported formats and languages' to improve specificity.

 | Dimension | Reasoning | Score |